 Internships with early deadlines

-Certain agencies and organizations such as the White House, the Department of Defense, and the Department of State require more time to process applications due to security clearances and backgrounds checks, and so application deadlines are much earlier.
+Certain agencies and organizations such as the Department of State require more time to process applications due to security clearances and backgrounds checks, and so application deadlines are much earlier.
 If you are considering UCDC, please plan accordingly and do the appropriate research to make sure you don’t miss the deadline for internships you are interested in.

 A few internship programs w/ Early Deadlines: